Sampson Lloyd (iron manufacturer): Early life

 Sampson Lloyd was the younger son of Charles Lloyd (1637–1698) of Dolobran in Montgomeryshire (now Powys), where the Lloyd family had been established gentry for many centuries.
 Lloyd's mother was his father's first wife Elizabeth Lort (1633–1685), daughter of Sampson Lort (died before 1670) of East Moor in Pembrokeshire, one of the three sons of Henry Lort of Stackpole Court in Pembrokeshire, Sheriff of Pembrokeshire in 1619, of whom the eldest was Sir Roger Lort, 1st Baronet (died 1664), created a baronet in 1662.

 Lloyd was born in 1664 at Anne Eccleston's in Welshpool, the rented house where his parents had been held for the previous two years under house arrest, having been transferred from the Welshpool jail, and where they would remain for the next eight years.
-As Quakers, they had refused to take the Oath of Allegiance to King Charles II (1660–1685) as required by the Quaker Act of 1662, the swearing of oaths being forbidden by the Quaker religion.
+As Quakers, they had refused to take the Oath of Allegiance to King Charles II (1660–1685) as required by the Quaker Act 1662, the swearing of oaths being forbidden by the Quaker religion.